-Ex post evaluation: gender equality and demographic change http://ec.europa.eu/regional_policy/sources/docgener/evaluation/expost2006/wp7_en.htm
+Ex post evaluation of the ERDF 2000-2006, Work Package 7: Gender equality and demographic change, http://ec.europa.eu/regional\ policy/sources/docgener/evaluation/expost2006/wp7\en.htm

-Source: AIR reports.
+Annual Implementation Reports.
 Because participants' age is not always recorded, the true figure is likely to be higher.

-The ex-post evaluation of 2000-2006 found that ESF supported-measures contributed to extending the working lives of older people as well as to pursuing the Healthcare and Long-Term Care Open Method of Co-ordination Objectives252 in 5 countries, in particular (Greece, Finland, Poland, Portugal, and Sweden).
+The ex post evaluation of 2000-2006 found that ESF supported-measures contributed to extending the working lives of older people as well as to pursuing the Healthcare and Long-Term Care Open Method of Co-ordination Objectives in 5 countries, in particular (Greece, Finland, Poland, Portugal, and Sweden).